On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: Discussion

+Application of this theorem to specific choices of subgraphs $H$ requires calculation or bounding of the two key quantities within brackets in (\ref{eq:inter.bnd.gen.H}).
+For the case of independent edge noise (which, nevertheless, yields {\em dependent} indicator variables $L_{H'}$ and $M_{H'}$), these quantities may be bounded through straightforward but tedious calculations for low-order subgraphs.
+However, we also require control of the term $||\Delta f||$ in (\ref{eq:inter.bnd.gen.H}).
+Under Conjecture~\ref{lipschitz:l1nel2}, this term is controlled by a term of order $(\lambda_1+\lambda_2)^{-1}$, but this conjecture, while supported by numerical work, remains to be proven.

-We view our work as laying a foundation on an important new problem area, and thus -- not surprisingly -- our work also suggests several challenging directions for future research.
-First, there is need to control the term $||\Delta f||$ in our general Stein bound in (\ref{Stein KS Bound}) for the case where $\lambda_1\ne \lambda_2$.
-Our proof of Theorem~\ref{lipschitz}, in Section~\ref{sec:bounding.constant}, bounding this quantity for the case of $\lambda_1=\lambda_2$, required the control of alternating sums of differences of the ratios of modified Bessel functions of the first kind.
+Our proof of Theorem~\ref{lipschitz}, in Section~\ref{sec:bounding.constant}, bounding $||\Delta f||$ for the case of $\lambda_1=\lambda_2$, required the control of alternating sums of differences of the ratios of modified Bessel functions of the first kind.
 As such, the treatment is necessarily delicate.
 Furthermore, the literature on quantities of this sort is lacking and, hence, we were required to develop several novel analysis results.
-These results, which are of independent interest, are available in a separate manuscript~\cite{kash}.
-Second, even in the case where $\lambda_1, \lambda_2$ are equal, or approximately equal, as in the example of Section~\ref{sec:chains}, more refined bounds will often be needed than the Stein bounds we provide here (e.g., in (\ref{eq:cov.stein.bnd}) and (\ref{eq:neg.rel.bnd})) on the Kolmogorov-Smirnov distance $d_{KS}(D,W)$ between the distribution of the discrepency $D=\eta(\hat{G})-\eta(G)$ and its approximating Skellam $W$.
-Alternately, there may be specific models of measurement error (perhaps context-specific) that strike a useful balance between empirical relevance, analytical tractability, and sufficient control of quantities like the covariances in (\ref{eq:cov.stein.bnd}).
-Finally, our work suggests the need for additional work characterizing subgraph counts in large, sparse random graphs of a more general nature than classical Erdos-Renyi random graphs.
-Our example in Section~\ref{sec:chains} illustrates how it can be expected that the `signal plus noise' formulation we have posed here leads to a need for understanding the large-graph limit (i.e., $n_v\rightarrow\infty$) of subgraph counts in general settings.
-In this direction, presumably the recent work on the theory of graph limits for sparse graphs will be useful (e.g., \cite{bollobas2011sparse,borgs2014p}).
+These results, which are of independent interest, are available in a separate manuscript~\citep{kash}.
+Some extension thereof is presumably necessary to determine the validity of Conjecture~\ref{lipschitz:l1nel2}.

+Finally, and interestingly, we mention that our preliminary numerical results suggest that in contexts like those of this paper, where the Skellam distribution obtains as the limiting distribution of the discrepancy in edge counts, an appropriate normal distribution may actually obtain for the discrepancy of counts of subgraphs of higher order, even for those of as little as order three (i.e., two-stars and triangles).
+This observation suggests that what can be expected in this area are two regimes of limiting distributions, both normal and Poisson-like, in analogy to what is encountered in subgraph counting on classical random graphs, with the role of the Poisson distribution for results in this area replaced, in whole or in part, by the Skellam distribution.